Best MVNO carrier 2025

 No family plan discounts

-Visible by Verizon keeps it simple by offering a trio of incredible unlimited plans to pick from, and very little to complicate your decision.
-The base plan (which is just called Visible) is comparable to the carrier's old plan that we tested in our Visible review.
+Owned and operated by Verizon, Visible keeps things simple by offering a trio of incredible unlimited plans to pick from, and very little to complicate your choice.
+The starter plan (which is just called Visible) is comparable to the carrier's old plan that we tested in our Visible review.
 It offers completely unlimited data on Verizon's LTE and 5G networks, although the data gets a lower priority than other traffic on the carrier.
-Even then, speeds should be sufficiently high for most consumers to use their phones without any noticeable restrictions.
+Even then, the speeds should be sufficiently high for most consumers to use their smartphones sans any noticeable restrictions.
 There's a good reason Visible has one of the best cell phone plans out there, thanks to unlimited talk, text, and data.
-It also includes unlimited hotspot data at a speed of 5Mbps.
+It also packs unlimited hotspot data at a speed of 5Mbps, and all this costs just $25 per month, before any limited-time discounts.

 The next plan (called Visible Plus) adds unlimited premium data to keep speeds as fast as possible even in congested areas.
-Visible Plus also offers access to Verizon's 'Ultra-Wideband' 5G for blazing-fast speeds with C-band or mmWave coverage.
-It also adds some international roaming options and international calling options, upgrades the unlimited hotspot data speed to 10Mbps, and up to 1080p video streaming.
-Finally, there's the recently introduced highest plan (called Visible Plus Pro) that has unlimited hotspot data at 15Mbps, smartwatch service (only available with Apple Watch), calling to over 85 countries as well as unlimited texting to more than 200 countries, and up to 4K video streaming.
+Visible Plus has a regular price of $35 per month before discounts and also enables access to Verizon's 'Ultra-Wideband' 5G for blazing-fast speeds with C-band or mmWave coverage.
+It adds some international roaming options & international calling options, upgrades the unlimited hotspot data speed to 10Mbps, and includes up to 1080p video streaming.
+Finally, there's the newest top-tier plan (called Visible Plus Pro) that has unlimited hotspot data at 15Mbps, smartwatch service (only available with Apple Watch), calling to over 85 countries and unlimited texting to more than 200 countries, and up to 4K video streaming.
+Priced at $45 per month before any promotional discounts, it's ideal if you need lots of data.

 Device compatibility on Visible is a bit more limited than some other carriers, as your phone will need to be compatible with VoLTE on Verizon and support all the required bands with the carrier.
-The majority of the top-selling Android phones will work on Visible without any issues, but some older or a bit more obscure phones may not be fully compatible, so make sure you use the carrier's BYOD tool before moving forward.
+Majority of the top-selling Android phones will work on Visible without any issues, but some older or a bit more obscure phones may or may not be compatible, so make sure you use the carrier's BYOD tool before moving forward.

 Best for customization